vijaybhusal/whocanbecomeval/README.md

 can you become VAL???

-Modification of 2048 number game to "Who can become VAL??"(JB HIFI, broadmeadows)
+Modification of 2048 number game to "Who can become VAL??"
 It is just a practice application to learn.